ibm-ecosystem-engineering/envizi-partner-enablement-2014-Jan/203-account-style-link/readme.md

 A csv file will get downloaded.

-## 2. Note the Account Style Link
+6. Note the Account Style Link

 In the downloaded CSV file the columns `Account Style Link` and `Account Style Caption` values are highlighted for the below `Account Styles`.
+Note the link.

+- 22227 -> S1 - Diesel Stationary - L
 - 14492 -> S1 - Gasoline Stationary - gal
-- 22227 -> S1 - Diesel Stationary - L
 - 14445 -> S2 - Electricity - kWh

 <img src="images/30-account-setup-load-data-pmc-5.png">